yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 addressing different delegation requirements for the CDNI (CDN Interconnection) environment.
 This section discusses two of the stated requirements in the context of the STAR delegation workflow.

+This section uses specifically CDNI terminology, e.g. "uCDN" and "dCDN", as defined in {{?RFC7336}}.

 ### Multiple Parallel Delegates